Email Connected Service

 Mapped_fields.png

-After completing mapping and clicking "Save", connected account will be validated and connected service created.
+After completing mapping and clicking "Save" the connected account will be validated and a connected service created.

 Action Configuration

-Final step in configuration of Email service integration is creation of actions.
-To create an action, follow the below described steps:
+The final step in the configuration of Email service integration is the creation of actions.
+To create an action, follow the steps described below:

-1. Go to the configuration of the module mapped in Email connected service, click "Actions" menu.
+1. Go to the configuration of the module mapped in the Email connected service, click the "Actions" menu.

 2. Click "Create Action" on the Actions toolbar.

-3. In the new action configuration window, enter name for the action.
+3. In the new action configuration window, enter a name for the action.

-6. Select configued email connected service in the "Connected Service" select box.
+6. Select the configured email connected service in the "Connected Service" select box.

-7. In the "Type of Schedule" section, configure interval for synchronization.
+7. In the "Type of Schedule" section, configure the interval for synchronisation.

 8. Save the action.